simonask/glamour/README.md

   duplicate dependency on `glam`: One at the currently targeted version (0.21.x), and one at glam 0.20.0.
 - `bevy_0_7_0`: Enables the `glam_0_20` feature, which is needed to perform conversions to/from the math types exposed by Bevy 0.7.
+This flag is not needed when using Bevy 0.8.
+- `encase`: Enables implementations of [`encase::ShaderType`] for vector and matrix types, which enables them for use in GPU shaders.

 # Advantages